yasincansahin/cloud-earth-tracking-system/README.md

 ## Contact

-For questions, issues, or suggestions, please open an issue on GitHub.
+For questions, issues, or suggestions, please open an issue on GitHub or reach me via e-mail.

+yasincansahin@hotmail.com

 ---